Module oauth

 The use of refresh tokens with OAuth 2.0 servers is more common than in the Matrix specification.
 For this reason, it is recommended to configure the client with ClientBuilder::handle_refresh_tokens(), to handle refreshing tokens automatically.

-Applications should then listen to session tokens changes after logging in with Client::subscribe_to_session_changes() to be able to restore the session at a later time, otherwise the end-user will need to login again.
+Applications should then listen to session tokens changes after logging in with Client::subscribe_to_session_changes() to persist them on every change.
+If they are not persisted properly, the end-user will need to login again.

 §Unknown token error